CCI-MOC/hil/docs/keystone-auth.md

 # Keystone Authentication

-An authentication backend for Openstack's Keystone is maintained in this source tree as `haas.ext.auth.keystone`.
+An authentication backend for Openstack's Keystone is maintained in this source tree as `hil.ext.auth.keystone`.
 This document describes its configuration and usage in detail.

-NOTE: The HaaS command line interface only supports the keystone v3 API.
+NOTE: The HIL command line interface only supports the keystone v3 API.
 The server supports anything supported by [keystonemiddleware][1].

 ## Usage

-Once HaaS has been configured to work with Keystone, an administrator must manually add Openstack projects to HaaS before they can access the HaaS API.
-The HaaS project names must correspond to the Openstack UUIDs.
+Once HIL has been configured to work with Keystone, an administrator must manually add Openstack projects to HIL before they can access the HIL API.
+The HIL project names must correspond to the Openstack UUIDs.
 For example, an administrator may execute the command:

-    haas project_create 00de7c85e594473db7461cdf7367166a
+    hil project_create 00de7c85e594473db7461cdf7367166a

-To grant the Openstack project with that UUID access to HaaS.
+To grant the Openstack project with that UUID access to HIL.

-Note that the plugin recognizes any user with an `admin` role on any project as a HaaS administrator, similar to the default policy for core Openstack projects.
-This is true even for projects not that do not exist within HaaS; such projects will not be able to own resources (such as nodes networks, etc), but may perform admin-only operations (such as creating projects).
+Note that the plugin recognizes any user with an `admin` role on any project as a HIL administrator, similar to the default policy for core Openstack projects.
+This is true even for projects not that do not exist within HIL; such projects will not be able to own resources (such as nodes networks, etc), but may perform admin-only operations (such as creating projects).

-The HaaS command line interface will look for the same `OS_*` environment variables used by the Openstack command line tools; these may be set by a user to authenticate when using the CLI.
+The HIL command line interface will look for the same `OS_*` environment variables used by the Openstack command line tools; these may be set by a user to authenticate when using the CLI.